Le Chakka

+Le Chakka (Take a Sixer) is a 2010 Indian Bengali-language sports comedy drama film co-written and directed by Raj Chakraborty.
+Produced by Shyam Aggarwal under the banner of Srijan Arts, the screenplay and dialogues of the film were by Padmanabha Dasgupta and Abhimanyu Mukherjee.
+It stars Dev, Ritwick Chakraborty and Payel Sarkar in lead roles, while Kharaj Mukherjee, Biswajit Chakraborty, Dipankar De, Supriyo Dutta, Laboni Sarkar, Biswanath Basu, Parthasarathi Chakraborty, Pradip Dhar, Prasun Gain, Ritwick Chakraborty and Anindya Banerjee play pivotal roles.
+The soundtrack and background score was composed by Indraadip Das Gupta.

+Le Chakka marks the second collaboration between Dev and Raj Chakraborty after Challenge (2009).
+The film received positive reviews from the audiences, while critics were appraisal of the portrayal of the famous 'Rock culture' in North Kolkata; differences between North and South Kolkata; 'Khep Khela', a popular term of cricket taken places in North Kolkata.
+This movie was a Super-Hit in Box-Office.

+This movie also stars Raja Dutta, who played the pivotal role of Shankar a small time goon.
+His performance was appreciated by veteran actor Babu Biswas.

 Plot

 11 Bullets is a very bad cricket team of North Kolkata.
-The team is formed with the people of the locality, who have various professions.
-The film starts with a match between 11 bullets and a cricket team of South Kolkata.
-The hero, named Abir, alone smashes 11 bullets.
-The team members of 11 bullets are then abused by the people of their locality.
-In the meantime, Abir comes with his family to stay at Dorjipara, which is the locality of 11 bullets.
-But, due to huge cultural deference between North Kolkata and South Kolkata, Abir becomes irritated to stay over there.
-The niece of the landlord of Abir's tenant house, stars having regular quarrels with Abir.
-Then, Abir discovers that a political leader is trying to grab Dorjipara, and for that, the leader wants the tenant house, which the landlord doesn't want to sell.
+The team is formed by the people of the locality, who have various professions.
+The film starts with a match between 11 Bullets and a cricket team of South Kolkata.
+The hero, named Abir, alone smashes 11 Bullets.
+The team members of 11 Bullets are then abused by the people of their locality.
+In the meantime, Abir comes with his family to stay at Dorjipara, which is the locality of 11 Bullets.
+But, due to huge cultural difference between North Kolkata and South Kolkata, Abir becomes irritated to stay over there.
+The niece of the landlord of Abir's tenant house, starts having regular quarrels with Abir.
+Then, Abir discovers that a political leader is trying to grab Dorjipara, and for that, the leader wants the tenant house, which the landlord does not want to sell.
 When Abir teaches the 11 Bullets people, that without protesting against these political evils, they will not be able to survive, slowly, those people come close to Abir, and vice versa.
-Then slowly, Abir gets intimate with Rani, which her brother Rajat doesn't like.
-A Person, Shankar, who is attached to that leader comes and gets involved with the unmarried, frustrated, elder sister of Rani, named Ratna.
-But, when Shankar says that, he wants to marry Rani, not Ratna.
-Then Ratna kills herself.
-Ultimately, when the party leaders come to take control over Dorjipara, Abir throws a challenge of a cricket match, which is going to decide, who's going to get control over the house.
+Then slowly, Abir gets intimate with Rani, which her brother Rajat does not like.
+A person, Shankar, who is attached to that leader comes and gets involved with the unmarried, frustrated, elder sister of Rani, named Ratna.
+But, when Shankar says that he wants to marry Rani, not Ratna.
+Ratna kills herself.
+Ultimately, when the party leaders come to take control over Dorjipara, Abir throws a challenge of a cricket match, which is going to decide who's going to get control over the house.
 11 Bullets have a tensed and marvelous win, and Abir has a romantic win over Rani.